mhmxs/calico-route-reflector-operator-proposal/README.md

   Client1   Client2   Client3
  ```
  The RRs also peer with each other since, in a Calico network, they also have local client routes to advertise.
 However, a route learned from Client 1 by RR1 will not be passed to RR2/3.

+ This topology scales well but does not suggersted for giant clusters.
+Near 4000-4500 (depends on the flavor of nodes) nodes there should be a "which finger to bite" situation, because increasing the number of route reflectors can decrease the number of BGP connections but increases the size of the BGP update messages in the same time and that became the botleneck of the system.

  #### Hierarchy

  The most scalable option is to mimic the structure of a datacenter network, dividing the cluster into "racks" and having a pair of RRs per "rack", then having a second level of RR to which the "rack" RRs pair and so on.